 Hina Yousuf is a CPA from Toronto.
 She has a Bachelor of Commerce degree from the University of Toronto.
 Hina started off her career at Deloitte and is currently working as a controller at Park N Fly.
 This is Hina’s first time joining a board and is excited about learning the journey.
 Hina has volunteered in various initiatives and believes in making a difference and contributing in society.
 Hina has volunteered in soup kitchens, working with People-to-People organizations, food banks, city festivals, mentoring, and working with special needs children, and coordinating after-school programs for children.

-Kristen Lépine Dos Santos (Administrator) +
+Kristen Lépine Dos Santos (Operations) +

 Kristen brings wide-ranging expertise to the Peoples’ Food Institute.
-As Administrative Coordinator, her areas of responsibility span governance and policymaking, finance, operations support, communications, fundraising, and partnership relations.
+Her areas of responsibility span governance and policymaking, finance, operations support, communications, fundraising, and partnership relations.
 Kristen joined the Peoples Food Institute in July 2021 after four years of managing several associations in the capacity of Executive and Operations Director.
 She received a certification in Association Management with the Canadian Society of Association Executives.
 Kristen has over ten years of experience working in the food movement with gardens, composting, and environmental education and has joined PFI to align her values and passion with her experience.

 Holy Solomon +